tebii/tebii/README.md

      '---''(_/--'  `-'\_)

 ```
-hi there
+hi there breaking into things (legally) to help build secure systems
-exploring cybersecurity and building secure systems